Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of

 Here, $C_2(t)$ is a time-ordered two-point correlator, and $C_4(t)$ represents the four-point correlator function. $C_4(t)$ possesses an unusual time ordering, which is why it is referred to as OTOC (Out-of-Time-Ordered Correlator).
 The four-point correlator is the dominant factor driving the total commutator function $C(t)$.
 Hence, we use the terms OTOC and commutator function interchangeably to denote the same quantity $C(t)$.

 In the semiclassical limit ($\hbar\rightarrow 0$), the Poisson bracket replaces the commutator.
 For $A=\hat{X}$ and $B=\hat{P}$, the semiclassical limit implies $\{ X(t), P \}^2=(\delta X(t)/\delta X(0))^2\sim e^{2\lambda t}$, where $\lambda$ denotes the maximum Lyapunov exponent (LE), which is positive for chaotic systems.
 The correspondence principle states that the dynamics of expectation values of observables in a quantum system follow corresponding classical equations of motion until a time known as Ehrenfest's time $(t_{\text{EF}})$ that depends on the dynamics of the system.
 Hence, for the quantum systems whose classical analog is chaotic, one can expect that the OTOCs grow exponentially until the Ehrenfest time $t_{\text{EF}}$ which scales with the system dimension ($\mathcal{\text{dim}}$) and the LE as $\sim \log(\mathcal{\text{dim}})/\lambda$.
 Though the early time growth rate of OTOC correlates well with the LE for many chaotic systems, it is worthwhile to note that the exponential growth may not always represent chaos \cite{hashimoto2020exponential, pilatowsky2020positive, pappalardi2018scrambling, hummel2019reversible, xu2020does}.
-Moreover, in finite temperature systems, the growth rate is bounded by $2\pi/\beta$ \cite{chaos1, murthy2019bounds}.
+Moreover, in finite temperature systems, the growth rate is bounded by $2\pi k_BT$ \cite{chaos1, murthy2019bounds}, where $k_B$ and $T$ denote the Boltzmann constant and the temperature, respectively.
 For $t>t_{\text{EF}}$, quantum corrections (non-zero $\hbar$) start dominating, resulting in the breakdown of the quantum-classical correspondence for the OTOC.